 The rise in incarceration in the US has led to an equivalent increase in the number of children growing up with a parent in prison.
 Children of incarcerated parents fare worse than those without one on a wide range of outcomes.
-Yet, separating the causal effects of parental incarceration from preexisting risk factors has been a significant challenge.
+Yet separating the causal effects of parental incarceration from preexisting risk factors has been a significant challenge.
 In this paper, I estimate the causal effects of parental incarceration on educational attainment in Colombia.
 My results suggest that children benefit when their convicted parents are incarcerated.
 Specifically, I estimate that parental incarceration increases schooling by 0.8 years on average.

-I conclude with a discussion of a couple important limitations of this paper.
-First, I look only at the short-term effects of parental incarceration.
-This is important, as these parents eventually leave prison and perhaps return to live with their children.
-Further, if incarceration decreases one's human capital and social and emotional skills, the type of parent that returns after incarceration can be much worse than the one that left.
-In this case, the long-term effects may be very different from what I estimate here.
+I conclude with a discussion of three important limitations of this paper.
+First, I consider only the short-term effects of parental incarceration.
+This is important, as these parents eventually leave prison and will perhaps return to live with their children.
+Further, if incarceration decreases one's human capital and social and emotional skills, the type of parent who returns after incarceration can be much worse than the one who left.
+In that case, the long-term effects may be very different from what I estimate here.
 Another significant limitation of this paper is that, effectively, I can only study one outcome variable.
-As shown by Dobbie et al. (2018) parental incarceration can have sizable effects on other variables such as earnings and teen pregnancy.
-These are important results that help characterize the complex shock that is having a parent incarcerated, but that due to data limitations I cannot explore here.
-Finally, given my sample selection, my analysis is restricted to cases in which the convicted parents are living with their children-which is not the majority of the cases-and to poor households.
+As shown by Dobbie et al. (2018), parental incarceration can have sizable effects on other variables such as earnings and teen pregnancy.
+These are important results that help characterize the complex shock of having an incarcerated parent, but that due to data limitations I cannot explore here.
+Finally, given my sample selection, my analysis is restricted to cases in which the convicted parents are living with their children; which is not the majority of the cases, and to poor households.
 There are significant reasons to believe that my results do not extend to different groups of children living in other situations.